Poeticalto/ttoc-mumble-bot/readme.md

 ## Special Thanks

-Special thanks to Gem the TagPro dev for her invaluable help in debugging the bot. c:
+Special thanks to Gem for her invaluable help in debugging the bot. c:

 ---